A Guide to Xfinity Internet Plans for Seniors (2025)

 - Equipment fees: If you don’t have a compatible modem, then you’ll need to rent an Xfinity Gateway, which costs $15 per month.

-- Installation fees: I installed my internet for free, but if you want someone to do it for you, it’ll cost $100.
-The process was super easy, so I recommend doing it yourself to save money.
+- Installation fees: I installed my internet for free, but still had to pay a $39.99 self-installation fee with the 400 and 600 Mbps packages.
+If you want someone to do it for you, it’ll cost $100.
+The process was super easy, so I recommend doing it yourself to save money, or going with a faster package to avoid this fee.

 - Discounts for autopay: Enrolling in automatic payment through a checking or savings account can save you $10 per month.